 Dihybrid and trihybrid crosses

-Dihybrid cross or trihybrid cross where more than one trait is under consideration; probabilities are based on possibilities of monohybrid crosses.
-Dihybrid cross can be easily understood by making two separate monohybrid crosses.
+A dihybrid cross or trihybrid cross has more than one trait under consideration.
+The probabilities are based on the possible monohybrid crosses.
+The dihybrid cross can be easily understood by making two separate monohybrid crosses.

-The two traits are considered to be inherited independently the probability of a seed to be green or yellow is independent of the seed being round or wrinkled.
+The two traits are considered to be inherited independently.
+The probability that a seed will be green or yellow is independent of the probability that the seed will be round or wrinkled.
 However, yellow and round characteristics of the seed are dominant.
-Independent assortment of these traits allowed the application of product rule of probability to the case of dihybrid cross.
+Because of the independent assortment of these traits, we can apply the product rule of probability to the case of the dihybrid cross.

 Prediction of an Unknown Genotype Through Test Cross

-The unknown genotype of an individual can be predicted through the method devised by Mendel, i.e., creating a cross between homozygous recessive individual and the individual with unknown genotype but dominant phenotype.
-This method will uncover the unknown genotype.
-This signifies the importance of monohybrid test cross as it helps with the detection of recessive alleles which impacts negatively on the population.
+The unknown genotype of an individual can be predicted using Mendel’s method, i.e., creating a cross between the homozygous recessive individual and the individual with unknown genotype but a dominant phenotype.
+This method will reveal the unknown genotype.
+This signifies the importance of the monohybrid test cross; it helps detect recessive alleles that harm the population.

-In the following example, brown is the dominant eye color while blue is recessive.
-An individual with an unknown genotype but brown colored eyes is crossed with the homozygous recessive individual.
+In the following example, brown is the dominant eye color, while blue is recessive.
+An individual with an unknown genotype who has brown colored eyes can be crossed with the homozygous recessive individual.

 Results can be predicted as follows:

-- If 50 % individuals have brown colored eyes and 50 % has blue colored eyes, it indicates that the unknown genotype is a heterozygote (Bb).
+- If 50% of individuals have brown eyes and 50% have blue eyes, then the unknown genotype is a heterozygote (Bb).

-- If all individuals in the next generation have brown colored eyes, it indicates that the unknown genotype is a homozygote (BB).
+- If all individuals in the next generation have brown eyes, then the unknown genotype is a homozygote (BB).

 Limitations to Mendel’s Laws

-Limitation to Mendel’s laws is posed by the fact that nearly all genes for the traits that he studied were fortunately localized on different chromosomes or at a significant distance on the same chromosome, hence, outcomes were predictable.
-In a case where more pairs of genes are tracked, different and unexpected phenotypes appear due to the phenomenon of crossing over.
+One limitation of Mendel’s laws is that nearly all genes for the traits he studied were localized on different chromosomes or at a significant distance on the same chromosome; hence, the outcomes were predictable.
+If more pairs of genes are tracked, different and unexpected phenotypes will appear due to the crossover phenomenon.

-In natural populations, many traits are seen to appear as continuously varying due to polygenic inheritance.
-Polygenic inheritance arises when multiple genes are responsible for the appearance of a single characteristic or trait.
-Environmental factors together with the number of genes responsible for a single trait result in a huge variation in phenotype of a trait in a natural population.
+In natural populations, many traits seem to vary continuously due to polygenic inheritance, which occurs when multiple genes are responsible for a single characteristic or trait.
+Environmental factors, along with the number of genes responsible for a single trait, cause a huge variation in the phenotype of a trait in a natural population.

-An example of such traits is eye color, skin color, and height etc. The amount of pigment is higher in brown eyes while lesser is found in blue, green or grey eyes.
+Examples of such traits include eye color, skin color, or height.
+The amount of pigment is higher in brown eyes and lower in blue, green, or grey eyes.
 Such continuously varying traits are represented typically by a bell graph.

-At times a single gene impacts more than one phenotype or trait of a person which is known as pleiotropy.
-These traits can be unrelated and these alleles are transmitted in the same way as other non-pleiotropic alleles.
+At times, a single gene affects more than one phenotype or trait of a person, which is known as pleiotropy.
+These traits can be unrelated, and the alleles are transmitted in the same way as other non-pleiotropic alleles.

-This phenomenon is also responsible for multiple disorders in humans like phenyl keto urea and Marfan disease.
-In Marfan disease height, eye lens, fingers, and heart seem to function abnormally.
-At times it can be responsible for embryonic lethality as shown in the following example.
+This phenomenon is also responsible for multiple disorders in humans, like phenyl keto urea and Marfan disease.
+In Marfan disease, the eye lens, fingers, and heart seem to function abnormally.
+At times it can be responsible for embryonic lethality, as shown in the following example.

-The phenomenon of dominance is applied to diploid individuals where at least two alleles for the same gene are present.
-Mendel believed that one allele is fully dominant over the other gene.
-However, this is not the case, dominance is not always complete; at times both alleles express themselves to give rise to a different phenotype.
-Internal and environmental factors influence the expression of genes.
+The phenomenon of dominance is applied to diploid individuals, where at least two alleles for the same gene are present.
+However, dominance is not always complete; at times, both alleles express themselves to give rise to a different phenotype.
+Internal and environmental factors influence gene expression.

-A gene can have more than one copy of alleles, i.e., more than two allelic variants for the same gene, the phenotype, in this case, is also different than the one predicted via Mendalism.
-In such a case where multiple alleles are present and different alleles are fully expressed, it is known as co-dominance.
+A gene can have more than one copy of an allele, i.e., more than two allelic variants for the same gene.
+In this case, the phenotype is also different from the one predicted via Mendelism.
+If multiple alleles are present and different alleles are fully expressed, it is known as co-dominance.

 The following is an example of co-dominance from Roan cattle for the coat color.

-When an intermediate phenotype is observed in a heterozygous individual it is known as incomplete dominance.
-It happens when the dominant allele is unable to completely mask the effect of the recessive allele.
-However, Mendel did not support the appearance of such blended phenotype.
+An intermediate phenotype in a heterozygous individual is known as incomplete dominance.
+It happens when the dominant allele is unable to mask the effect of the recessive allele completely.

-At times changes in expression of genes is observed as a result of changing environmental factors like temperature etc.
+At times gene expression changes are a result of changing environmental factors like temperature etc.

-Himalayan rabbits have black hair on tail, ears, nose, and legs.
-However, hair on trunk is white in color.
-The reason for this phenomenon is the temperature sensitive expression of genes for tyrosinase enzyme.
-Himalayan rabbits are homozygous for a mutant form of tyrosinase enzyme; it is responsible for the production of melanin pigment which gives a darker color to the hair.
+Himalayan rabbits have black hair on the tail, ears, nose, and legs.
+However, the trunk hair is white.
+The reason for this phenomenon is the temperature-sensitive expression of genes for the tyrosinase enzyme.
+Himalayan rabbits are homozygous for a mutant form of tyrosinase enzyme; it is responsible for the production of melanin pigment, which gives a darker color to the hair.

 This enzyme only works when the environmental temperature is below 33° C (91.4.F).
-The trunk region stores a fair amount of heat, hence, the hair on the trunk appears light.
-Siamese cats appear lighter in summers and darker during winters for the same reason; they have the same temperature-sensitive version of tyrosinase enzyme.
+The trunk region stores a fair amount of heat, so the hair on the trunk appears light.
+Siamese cats appear lighter in summers and darker in winters for the same reason; they have the same temperature-sensitive version of the tyrosinase enzyme.

 Epistasis alters phenotypic ratios

-Epistasis is defined as interaction of genes at different loci.
-Expression of one gene is dependent on the presence of a specific genotype on other loci.
-It is also responsible for complete suppression of a mutant phenotype in some cases.
+Epistasis is defined as the interaction of genes at different loci.
+The expression of one gene depends on the presence of a specific genotype on other loci.
+It is also responsible for the complete suppression of a mutant phenotype in some cases.

-For example, the homozygous parent generation of white flowers, where two alleles are responsible for flower color are cross-fertilized to give rise to purple colored flower in F1 generation.
-Further crossing results in appearance of both white and purple flowers in F2 generation.
+For example, the homozygous parent generation of white flowers, where two alleles are responsible for flower color, is cross-fertilized to produce purple flowers in the F1 generation.
+Further crossing produces both white and purple flowers in the F2 generation.
 Hence, epistasis can change the expected phenotypic ratios.
-Appearance of purple color in F1 generation is due to the interdependence of enzymes as a result of epistatic phenomenon.
+The appearance of the purple color in the F1 generation is due to the interdependence of enzymes as a result of the epistatic phenomenon.

 Modern Genetics is Beyond Mendelism

-Mendelian genetics laid the foundation for modern genetics and it holds good for many traits.
-It is good for basic principles of genetics but modern genetics is a whole new story and an exception from Mendelian genetics due to the following aspects:
+Mendelian genetics laid the foundation for modern genetics and remains valid for many traits.
+It is a good introduction to the basic principles of genetics, but modern genetics departs from Mendelian genetics due to the following aspects:

-- Independent assortment of genes is not applicable to closely linked genes which are inherited together due to localization at close proximity.
+- Independent assortment of genes does not apply to closely linked genes that are inherited together due to localization at close proximity.

-- Due to epistasis Mendel’s assumption that one gene cannot influence the other, cannot be applied universally.
+- Due to epistasis, Mendel’s assumption that one gene cannot influence the other is not applicable universally.

-- Mendel put forth the concept of two alleles for one a single gene is also no more valid due to the emergence of the concept of multiple alleles.
+- Mendel’s concept of two alleles for one single gene is no longer valid due to the emergence of the concept of multiple alleles.

-- Mendel suggested that characters can either be dominant or recessive, but incomplete dominance, co-dominance, and overdominance don’t comply with his concept.
+- Mendel suggested that characters can either be dominant or recessive, but we now know about the concepts of incomplete dominance, codominance, and overdominance.